Chalk Painted Chair

-Don’t do this part as my typical method did not work this time, the weld cord was too solid.
 Usually I fold the material in half around the cord and then using a zipper foot make the tube covering.
 The weld cord was too hard and would not allow me to get close enough to the cord.

 I redid it by pulling out the weld cord and sewing a 3/8 inch tube the entire length of the material.
-Once sewn I reinserted the hard plastic weld back into the fabric.
+Once sewn I reinserted the hard plastic weld cord back into the fabric.

 Hubs requested I add a little extra cushioning to the seat, so I cut a simple square of chair foam and put it on the seat frame. covering it with the refreshed chair form and stapled it back into place.

 Once the chair cushion pad is put together place it top up.
 Place the fabric on top making sure the fabric is centered and straight.
 This is especially important if your material has a pattern.

 All your doing is pulling the material tight and square and then using a staple gun attaching the material to the underside so that the staples don’t show.